microsoft/ebpf-for-windows/docs/tutorial.md

 for.
 Specifically, a set of prefix strings are used to match against the section name.
 For example, any section name starting with "xdp" is meant as an XDP layer program.
-This is a convenient default, but can be overridden by an app, such as when the eBPF program is simply in the ".text" section.
+This is a convenient default, but can be overridden by an app asking to load an eBPF program, such as when the eBPF program is simply in the ".text" section.

 Each hook point has a specified prototype which must be understood by the